 Filoli’s gardens are unique because they bloom all year thanks to their dedicated horticulture team.
-Each spring an impressive 75,000 bulbs are planted in the sprawling gardens and continue to bloom all year.
 The formal garden area stretches 16 acres, with a large walled garden that looks like it could belong in a fairytale.
+The estate is also perfect for enjoying the fall, with an abundance of fall foliage, and themed-events.

 About the Filoli Estate